Armandpl/furuta/hardware/README.md

 - Screw the motor mount into the wood scrap (or any heavy object you wish to use as the robot base).
 - Press the two bearing into the arm print
 - Slide the arm onto the motor shaft.
 The shaft should be D-shaped and the arm print should have a D-shaped hole.
 Match those then secure the arm by tightening one screw through the threaded insert.
 - Bend your 8mm aluminium shaft, pass it throught the bearings and secure it using the shaft collars.
-The aluminium shaft might be slightly to big for the bearings, if so sand it lightly until it fits.
+The aluminium shaft might be slightly too big for the bearings, if so sand it lightly until it fits.
 - Attach the pendulum encoder to the shaft.
 Follow the instructions from the documentation to do so.
 - Secure the weight to the end of the shaft.